la2050/archive/_organizations/eagle-rock-yacht-club.md

   year_submitted:
     - '2014'
     - '2013'
-title: Eagle Rock Yacht Club
+original_project_ids:
+  - '3102116'
+  - '4102062'
+original_project_titles:
+  - ' Dodgeball, Community and the Common Good'
+  - 'Dodgeball, Prosperity and the Common Good'
 extrapolated_project_ids:
   - '4102062'
   - '3102116'
-project_titles_from_extrapolated_project_ids:
+extrapolated_project_titles:
   - Dodgeball Community and the Common Good
   - Dodgeball Prosperity and the Common Good
-original_project_titles:
-  - ' Dodgeball, Community and the Common Good'
-  - 'Dodgeball, Prosperity and the Common Good'
-original_project_ids:
-  - '3102116'
-  - '4102062'
-youtube_video_identifier: aKgBQ7XR-pg

 ---